What Are Participle Phrases? (with Examples)

 Beware of Dangling Modifiers and Misplaced Modifiers

 Particularly when using a participle phrase at the start of a sentence, be sure to place the noun being modified directly after the comma.
-If you fail to do this, you will have made a mistake known as a misplaced modifier.
-For example:
+If you fail to do this, you will have made a mistake known as a misplaced modifier

 - Disappointed almost to the point of tears, the empty test tube was examined by the professor.